jlouis/enacl/README.md

 ## Features:

 * Complete NaCl library, implementing all default functionality.
-* Implements a small set of additional functionality from libsodium.
+* Implements a large set of additional functionality from libsodium.
   Most notably access to a proper CSPRNG random source
 * Tests created by aggressive use of Erlang QuickCheck.
 * NaCl is a very fast cryptographic library.
 That is,